msg43/Knowledge_Chipper/README.md

 The app will:
 - Download the video (audio only)
 - Transcribe with timestamps
-- Identify speakers (voice fingerprinting)
-- Extract claims, people, concepts
+- Extract claims, people, concepts (claims-first mode)
 - Score claims by importance (A/B/C tiers)
+- Attribute speakers to high-value claims

 **Step 3: Review & Upload**